geohaze24/shalpa/README.md

 - inside QGIS select “Toolbox” from the “Processing” menu;
 - in the “Processing Toolbox” window, select “Open Existing Model...” to open the model file.

-The starting model of the tool is “ShaLPA1 - Source Area Features.model3” which requires:
+The starting model of the tool is “ShaLPA1 - SOURCE AREA FEATURES.model3” which requires:

 - DTM of your area (a raster file);
 - the Soil Thickness Map of your area (a raster file);